-- Protect contributing tree patterns including the groves and mature vegetation. - Replace missing or damaged trees and patterns of trees with in-kind plantings similar to the original in species, form, and texture. - Routinely maintain all vegetation growth within close proximity of the Bandshell. - Allow removal of ivy on exterior rear wall.
+- Protect contributing tree patterns including the groves and mature vegetation. - Replace missing or damaged trees and patterns of trees with in-kind plantings similar to the original in species, form, and texture. - Routinely maintain all vegetation growth within close proximity of the Bandshell. - Remove ivy on exterior rear wall.